mokronos/Mokronos.github.io/_content/fakenews.md

     - "S testifies that p by making an act of communication a if and only if (in part) in virtue of a’s communicable content, (1) S reasonably intends to convey the information that p, or (2) a is reasonably taken as conveying the information that p."
     - so it is a testimony if the speaker intends to convey information or if the audience takes it as such

+#### Wikipedia as testimony

 All would obviously include Wikipedia as testimony.

+Assumption: People are trolling, writing false information for fun.

+Some definitions of testimony might be broken.
+Lackey's definition would still include Wikipedia as testimony, as people who read Wikipedia still assume it to be testimony.

+Wray: not all entries are testimony, some are jokes, so nothing is testimony.

+Doesn't mean nothing is testimony.

+Testimony is not only what one believes, otherwise there would be no false testimony.

+Moran(2006), Assurance view: Testimony comes with assurance that statement is true.
+Testifiers have responsibility to be truthful.
+They are aware that they might be questioned and need to explain themselves if the statement is false.

+The same is true on Wikipedia.
+People can change information, but they know that they can then be called to question by other people that can discuss these changes and change them again.

+Even if a troll is sometimes hard to track down and question, the information still is taken to come with assurances.

+So none of the definitions of testimony would exclude Wikipedia as testimony.

+### Group testimony

+New Question: Is the source the person that writes the entry or the entity Wikipedia?

+When group decides something, it doesn't necessarily follow that all or most of the group, would testify the similarly.

+**Example:**

+NAS needed to make statement on long term genetic hazards of radiation exposure.
+It was a difficult decision, but needed to be made to protect the public from other, more harmful misinformation.
+Some scientists even refused to sign it, because they thought it was indeterminable.
+In the end they all signed.

+For a group G, speaker S, and utterance x, G utters x if and only if:
+1. There exists a group (G), this group has an illocutionary intention, and x conveys that illocutionary intention.
+2. S believes that he or she knows the illocutionary intention of G and that x conveys this illocutionary intention.
+3. G does not object to S uttering x on its behalf and if G intends for any specific individual(s) to utter x, it intends for S to utter x.
+S believes that he or she knows this.
+4. 2 and 3 are the reasons S utters x.

+Need to add 5th condition.

+5. S utters G in the proper social and normative context.

+This is important, as the NAS group would probably not have signed the statements, if it wasn't necessary to keep public trust and safety.

+So group testimony (group speech act with conveyed information):

+Group G testifies that p by making an act of communication a if and only if:
+1. (in part) in virtue of a’s communicable content G reasonably intends to convey the information that p.
+2. The information that p is conveyed by either (i) a spokesperson S or (ii) a written document.
+3. If (i), G does not object to S’s uttering p on its behalf and if G intends for any specific individual(s) to utter p, it intends for S to utter p and S believes that he or she knows this.
+4. If (i), S utters p for the reasons in 3.
+5. If (ii), G does not object to the way in which p is conveyed in writing.
+6. G conveys the information that p in the right social and normative context.
+7. In conveying the information that p in the right social and normative context, G is taken to have given its assurance that p is true.

+### Wikipedia entries as group testimony

+Traits shared by groups (research teams, governments or corporations)
+- share certain goals
+    - clear goals on Wikipedia: natural, balanced, verifiable knowledge to all for free
+    - contributors have largely those goals, would be hard to explain otherwise
+- are aware that they share these goals
+    - "Wikipedia community", "Wikipedians" are names used, Wikipedia conferences exist
+    - there are pages on Wikipedia that explain itself, so its self reflective
+- group decision making process with specific rules
+- group members have special rights and obligations

+Articles are testimony of Wikipedia once they have been discussed at length and have been approved by the community, they become featured or good articles.

+Until then, they are either individual or group testimony.

+The trustworthiness of Wikipedia needs to be monitored in those early stages, while "steadying ones mind", almost like a child.

+### Trustworthiness of Wikipedia

+Anti-reductionism: Trust others, assuming they have similar thinking faculties. (normal conversation)
+Reductionism: Trust, if there are positive reasons, that the other person is sincere/reliable.

+#### Anti-reductionism
+Normal conversation with one person is on topics with not expertise, so anti-reductionism is fine.
+Generally groups have some kind of specific expertise (governmental, scientific, legal).
+With Wikipedia its different, because it speaks on a wide range of interests (more like a person on the street).

+However the standard trust assumption of anti-reductionism may fail with Wikipedia, if it's treated as a child/unstable.

+#### Reductionism

+##### Scrutinize the speaker/Wikipedia

+- Sum of individuals:
+    - check if some or all of the contributors are reliable
+    - often short track record of contributors, hard to evaluate
+    - mature articles could be closer to the truth than the individual entries of the contributors through the process of discussion and approval
+    - might tell us nothing about the trustworthiness of Wikipedia
+- Systematic cues:
+    - Programs can figure out anomalies (quick changes without discussion after long stable period, information that doesn't fit into the style of the article)
+    - quick correction of spelling/grammatical errors might hide red flags for the content of the entry from the reader; one can still check the history (most probably wont)
+    - trust the system not the individuals

+##### Scrutinize the content

+Verify with own background knowledge.
+Integrate in world view and check for inconsistencies.
+A UFO landed on the school roof (unlikely because of prior believe) Trust the process and the reports, not the individuals.
+There are incentives for groups to tell the truth(scientific groups, some corporations)

+If group testimony is wildly at odds with your own knowledge, one has no reason to trust it.

+**Wikipedia**:
+- incentives are in the structure of the system
+- entries will be checked against background knowledge
+- by challenging Wikipedia, its reliability increases through new policies and procedures

+### Conclusion

+- Wikipedia involves a mix of individual, group and Wikipedia testimony
+- Can't trust Wikipedia by default, yet (still a child)
+- Will get better once it matures, and doesn't need to be constantly monitored

 Seminar Thema: Wikipedia 2 (23.11)